-The Shar-Pei is self-assured, serious, independent, stubborn and very much self-possessed.
-Although not particularly demonstrative, he is devoted and very protective of his family.
-He can be reserved, even suspicious, toward strangers.
-The Shar-Pei may chase livestock and other animals, although he is generally good with other family pets.
+The Shar-Pei can be self-assured, serious, independent, stubborn, and very much self-possessed.
+Although not particularly demonstrative, he is devoted and may be very protective of his family.
+He is reserved, even suspicious, toward strangers.
+He can be assertive toward other dogs and may chase livestock and other animals, although he is generally good with other family pets.

 The Shar-Pei needs daily mental and physical stimulation, but his needs can be met with lively games throughout the day or a good long walk.
 The coat needs only weekly brushing, but wrinkles need regular attention to ensure that no irritations develop within the skin folds.
 The name Shar-Pei means sandy coat, referring to the gritty sandpaper texture of the coat.
 When rubbed backward, the prickly coat can be uncomfortable, and even cause welts on the skin of an occasional sensitive person.

-Major concerns: entropion, CHD
+- Major concerns: entropion, CHD

-Suggested tests: hip, knee, elbow, (eye)
+- Suggested tests: hip, knee, elbow, eye, thyroid

-Life span: 8–10 year
+- Life span: 8–10 years